yoichitgy/hugo_yoichitgy/content/post/2015-08-29-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part2-project-setup.md

 If you have questions, suggestions or problems, feel free to leave comments.

 [^1]: UI tests are excluded because still Xcode 7 is beta.
 This blog post will be updated to include them after Xcode 7 is officially released.
-[^2]: `carthage update --no-build` and `carthage build` commands are separately used to avoid downloading zipped frameworks built with an older beta version of Xcode.
+[^2]: `--no-use-binaries` option is supplied to `carthage update` command to avoid downloading zipped frameworks built with an older beta version of Xcode.
 If you install official release versions of the frameworks for an official release version of Xcode, you can just run `carthage update`.
-[^3]: If you get an error on `carthage build` command, run it again with `--verbose` as `carthage build --verbose` to investigate the problem.
+[^3]: If you get an error on `carthage update --no-use-binaries` command, run it again with `--verbose` option too to investigate the problem.
 [^4]: `Result.framework` is used by ReactiveCocoa.